 Master in International Management

-In addition to general economic knowledge, students learn various aspects of management in the context of international business activity.
-A creative approach to problem solving in business is developed.
-Other aspects include: the company and its economic environment, managing company potential, analysis and evaluation of company performance, short-term and long-term strategic decision-making processes.
+In addition to general economic knowledge, students learn various aspects of management in the context of an international business activity.
+A creative approach to problem-solving in business is developed.
+Other aspects include the company and its economic environment, managing company potential, analysis and evaluation of company performance, short-term and long-term strategic decision-making processes.

 Graduates obtain a Master's Degree in International Management and are prepared to occupy higher managerial positions.